-The other asset above relates to an advance payment made to a supplier that was recorded at fair value using the discounted cash flow model, or DCF, as at December 31, 2016.
+See Note 4 for further details on the short-term investments held.
+The other asset above relates to advance payments made to a supplier that were recorded at fair value using the discounted cash flow model, or DCF, as at December 31, 2016 and 2017.
 Key assumptions used in the DCF include a discount rate of 15% and the expected time to recovery of the payment.
+See Note 11-Payment to Supplier, for further details on these advance payments.